 If your employees use “123456” or “qwerty,” stop this instant.
 These are the most common weak passwords in the world, and any hacker will be able to break them.

 Never Rely on Systems Which are Insecure

 The Internet is flooded with Cloud based document management offers, some lower than others.
 As a matter of fact, there are two important considerations that need to be made when choosing a security program: the downside of placing your physical documents in the cloud and how experienced you want the company to be.

 A large number of data breaches are inconsequential due to the high level of protection that companies provide.

 Not Hiring a Security Specialist?

-Data management is a sensitive business issue that goes beyond the cyber domain and strongly affects physical security, as well.
-It’s a plain truth that the majority of security specialists forget, which often leads to unpleasant and costly data breaches.
+Data security is a sensitive business issue that extends beyond the cyber domain and encompasses physical security, too.
+It is an obvious truth that many specialists forget – which often leads to unpleasant data breaches.